Sir John Barrow, 1st Baronet: Retirement and legacy

 Barrow retired from public life in 1845 and devoted himself to writing a history of the modern Arctic voyages of discovery (1846), as well as his autobiography, published in 1847.
 He died suddenly on 23 November 1848.
 The Sir John Barrow monument was built in his honour on Hoad Hill overlooking his home town of Ulverston in 1850, though locally it is more commonly called Hoad Monument.
 Mount Barrow and Barrow Island in Australia are believed to have been named after him.
+Barrow's Goldeneye a species of duck from North America and Iceland is also named after him.

 Barrow's legacy has been met with a mixed analysis.
 Some historians regard Barrow as an instrument of imperialism who portrayed Africa as a resource rich land devoid of any human or civilized elements.
 Other historians consider Barrow to have promoted humanitarianism and rights for South Africans.
 His renewal of Arctic voyages in search of the Northwest Passage and the Open Polar Sea has also been criticized, with author Fergus Fleming remarking that "perhaps no other man in the history of exploration has expended so much money and so many lives in so desperately pointless a dream".